A00272016/Split_The_Bill/README.md

 5.made my 1st test case.
 6.Still Facing Some error Tring to solve it.
 7.Still Facing some error Trying to solve it.
+8.Final Assignment Done With 0 Error , Passed all test cases for all 3 mehtods.